Thav/freehub/README.md

 * Environment variables
     * something with .env.example
 * Node not installed
-    * wtf, of course it won't run
+    * it was dev containers features